donate to ECF with a contribution from your IRA

 If you have reached the age at which you are required to begin taking distributions from your taxable IRA - often referred to as Required Minimum Distributions or "RMDs" - these qualified charitable distributions can count toward your RMD.
 Under the SECURE Act passed in 2019, RMDs commence at age 72.

 The process of implementing a charitable rollover contribution begins with your IRA provider.
 But first, please consult your financial advisor to determine if a QCD is the right option for you in 2021.
-If you have questions about how to direct your gift to ECF, or if you’d like to use an IRA QCD to establish an endowed fund at ECF, please email or call (847-492-0990) Jan Fischer, ECF CFO, or Joi-Annisa Russell, Vice President of Philanthropy and Communciations.
+If you have questions about how to direct your gift to ECF, or if you’d like to use an IRA QCD to establish an endowed fund at ECF, please email or call (847-492-0990) Cynthia Dominguez, Vice President of Finance and Operations, or Joi-Annisa Russell, Vice President of Philanthropy and Communciations.